-While each state determines its own rules and regulations for drinking and driving, one thing is consistent across the nation: Drivers are considered legally drunk when their blood alcohol level (BAC) is .08 or higher.
+While each state determines its own rules and regulations for drinking and driving, across the nation one thing is clear: Drivers are considered legally drunk when their blood alcohol level (BAC) is .08 or higher.
 It’s illegal in all 50 states and the District of Columbia to get behind the wheel with a BAC of .08 or higher.

-The term “buzzed” is widely used in our culture.
+People commonly use the term “buzzed” in our culture.
 It describes someone who has been drinking and who feels the effects of alcohol, but who is not legally “drunk.”
 A person whose BAC is between .01 and .07 might be “buzzed.”

 What’s the big deal about Buzzed Driving?

 It’s important to understand how we arrived at the .08 BAC limit.
 This became a standard across the United States in the 1990s.
 Until then, many states had higher limits, and a few had no laws to govern drunk driving at all!

 Scientists determined that when blood alcohol levels reached .08, the risk of crashing increased exponentially.
 This level of BAC impairs every aspect of driving: concentration, hand-eye coordination, speed control, depth perception, and the ability to accurately process information.